 Lombard may have had a relatively inconsequential role in the film, but she was given star billing in the film’s publicity campaign.
 In one advertisement she’s identified by name – Carolle Lombard (the preferred spelling at the time) – and is separate from the other Sennett Girls (below left).
 In another, Lombard is given second billing to Pollard (below right).
 The caricature featured at the center of the advertisement is clearly modeled after Lombard, since she wears a similar costume and is posed almost identically to her in the film.
 These ads disprove Larry Swindell’s claims that during her Sennett tenure, the public did not know Lombard by name and only identified her as “the pretty one” (1975, pg.
 60).
 Moreover, they confirm that Sennett helped put Lombard’s career back on track following her accident.
 After all, in any other scenario it is unlikely that a bit part would warrant such a billing, nor a high-profile star treatment.

 The first time I watched this film was in 2015 on a trip to UCLA’s archives.
-As a modern viewer accustomed to Lombard’s energetic and vibrant screwball persona, this performance was quite different from what I was expecting.
+As a modern viewer accustomed to Lombard’s energetic screwball persona, this performance was quite different from what I was expecting.
 My initial assumptions about Lombard’s silent comedies was also colored by 1930s fan magazine observations, many of whom describe this period of her career using active, visceral language.
 For example, in late-1938 Life magazine journalist Noel Busch wrote that Lombard “spent two years [with Sennett] being hit in the face by pies, tripped, dunked, chased, and generally maltreated…” (pg.
 63).
 Busch, like other journalists of the period, also draw connections between her silent and screwball comedies, as if the former was training for the latter.
 Another Life profile from the late-30s made the case that Lombard “can lay some claim to have started the current craze for slapstick farce…Miss Lombard has been doing the same sort of comedy, on and off screen, for the better part of her 29 years” (1937 pg.
 70).
 Yet after working through her body of Sennett films, I came to the conclusion that this type of description was not altogether accurate.

 Contrary to popular belief, Lombard is not consistently physical in all of her silent comedies, and her performances bear little resemblance to those in her screwball films.
 As I’ve previously noted, in some films like Matchmaking Mamma, there is no significant physical component to her performance, while in others like Run, Girl, Run, she displays athleticism rather than frenzied slapstick behavior (Kiriakou 2020, pg.
 48).
 One constant throughout these films is the spectacular nature of Lombard’s screen image.
 Whether to draw attention to her sensuality or athleticism, Lombard’s body is routinely made the focal point of her performances.
 While this is the case with her screwball films, I would argue that Lombard’s slapstick performances are more demure and inhibited precisely because of the constraints put upon her by the “Sennett Girls” designation.
 Lombard the Sennett Girl was not necessarily a slapstick comedian, but an actor who happened to appear in slapstick comedies.
 In that way, we need not think of Lombard’s Sennett films as a precursor to her later screwball performances, but rather a distinct period unto itself.
 Only when we treat these parts of her filmography separately can we begin to understand the evolution of her comedic performance style, and the wider historical context of her career.